mattbowlby/100-days-of-code/log.md

 ### Day 02: 13 August 2017

-**Today's Progress**: Worked on tutorials and a project on [freeCodeCamp][4].
+**Today's Progress:** Worked on tutorials and a project on [freeCodeCamp][4].
 Worked on the Basic Javascript section of the Front End Development Certificate.
 Worked on the second Basic Front End Development Project: a personal portfolio webpage.

 **Thoughts:** I spent most of the time dealing with setting up the formatting and layout of the personal portfolio page.
 I made some progress in understanding the gird system in the Bootstrap 4 CSS library.
 I need to take what I learned today and redo the basic layout of the page.